Berlin Institute for Advanced Study

-Principals of the institute
+Principles of the institute

 Fellows at the Wissenschaftskolleg are chosen with no restrictions on country of origin, discipline, or academic position.
 With the help of an international advisory board, invitations to scholars and scientists, are designed to promote exchange across disciplinary boundaries and among researchers from different cultures.

 At the heart of the Wissenschaftskolleg is the idea that researchers must be free to choose their own distinctive research projects.
 The fellows' only obligations are to reside at the Wissenschaftskolleg, and to meet once a day for a meal and each Tuesday for the weekly colloquium.
 At each Tuesday colloquium, one Fellow presents his or her work to the other Fellows followed by an hour of rigorous discussion.

 Alumni/alumnae

-Among the alumni/alumnae of the Institute for Advanced Study Berlin are Carolyn Abbate, Svetlana Alpers, Philippe Ariès, Peter Burke, Lorraine Daston, Jon Elster, Ute Frevert, Clifford Geertz, Carlo Ginzburg, Anthony Grafton, Hans Werner Henze, Albert O. Hirschman, Stanislaw Lem, Hilary Putnam, Elaine Scarry, Quentin Skinner, Sa'diyya Shaikh, and Bernard Williams.
+Among the alumni/alumnae of the Institute for Advanced Study Berlin are Carolyn Abbate, Svetlana Alpers, Philippe Ariès, Peter Burke, Lorraine Daston, Jon Elster, Ute Frevert, Clifford Geertz, Carlo Ginzburg, Anthony Grafton, Hans Werner Henze, Albert O. Hirschman, Antjie Krog, Stanislaw Lem, Hilary Putnam, Elaine Scarry, Quentin Skinner, Sa'diyya Shaikh, and Niko Kolodny.